-More than 200 thousand refugees have already arrived to the Czech Republic.
+More than 480 thousands refugees have already arrived to the Czech Republic.
 For the Czech labor market, which has been facing record low unemployment for years, this can mean a significant boost.
-The huge number of Ukrainian citizens fleeing the war and seeking where to stay will influence the demand for cheap rental housing.
+The huge number of Ukrainian citizens fleeing the war and seeking where to stay may influence the demand for any type of housing.
+The real estate market is always developing, has undergone some changes and fluctuations.
+The year 2021 brought a very high growth in the demand of the real estate for purchase, the number of transactions was the highest in the last 13 years, the volume of mortgage loans granted increased sharply, when subsequently in 2022 there was an cooling.